anbox-cloud/discourse-docs/exp/ams.rst

 Management Client - AMC), which can run either on the same machine as AMS or on a remote machine.

-Since AMS exposes an HTTP interface, any tool can use the :ref:`reference_ams-http-api` to interact with AMS.
-Both the AMC (when running remotely) and the :ref:`Anbox Application Registry (AAR) <explanation_aar>` use this mechanism.
-You can also develop your own client by using the :ref:`reference_sdks-ams-sdk`.
+Since AMS exposes an HTTP interface, any tool can use the :ref:`ref_ams-http-api` to interact with AMS.
+Both the AMC (when running remotely) and the :ref:`Anbox Application Registry (AAR) <exp_aar>` use this mechanism.
+You can also develop your own client by using the :ref:`ref_sdks-ams-sdk`.

-.. _explanation_ams-security-certificates:
+.. _exp_ams-security-certificates:

 Security certificates for remote clients
 ========================================